-For the last few years, CATF’s experts have researched this new zero-carbon energy technology and the opportunities we have to scale it in an affordable and broadly deployable way.
+For the last few years, CATF’s experts have researched this zero-carbon energy source and the new technologies needed to scale it worldwide in an affordable way.
 We are working to build momentum behind this dispatchable, energy-dense resource, and to add it to the global decarbonization debate as a long-term strategy for meeting energy demand growth in a world without fossil fuels.

 CATF’s vision is to rapidly scale superhot rock from demonstration to initial commercialization in this decade, and with parallel development of deep drilling methods, scale to “geothermal everywhere” in the 2030s.
 Superhot rock energy can be demonstrated today in areas with high near-surface heat, using existing technology, while adopting strategies and innovations from unconventional oil and gas development, such as intensive drilling campaigns, to accelerate deployment, scale and adoption.
 Future energy drilling innovations could allow accessing the superhot conditions in much deeper wells in mid-continental regions currently without geothermal resources.

 - Dispatchable, meaning always on, baseload power